-The net assets recognised in the 30th September 2021 financial statements are based on an estimated assessment of their fair value.
+The net assets recognised in the 30th September 2022 financial statements are based on an estimated assessment of their fair value, this will continue to be reviewed within the 12-month post-acquisition measurement period and therefore remains provisional at the date of the approval of the financial statements.
 The Group obtained an independent valuation for the fair value of Goodwill and Other intangibles.